VitCritical/Credit-Card-Classification/readme.md

 # 💳 Credit Card Classification

 **Project File: https://colab.research.google.com/drive/13DOJCDslfcL0n_dKrw_YbMTUdBRJe2gR?usp=sharing**
+Note: The datasets have been acquired from kaggle.com and have been uploaded in this repo.

 This project implements a **classification model using Logistic Regression** to determine whether a user is eligible for a credit card.
 The model leverages the following features: